vem882/flight_information_app/README.md

 - **Airline Search:**
   Search for airline details by ICAO code.

+- **Recently Searched:**
+  Both airport and airline search fields suggest your recent searches, and you can quickly select them.

+- **Favorite Flight:**
+  You can mark a flight as favorite (star icon).
+The favorite flight is saved in your browser and always shown first in the arrivals/departures table when you return.

 - **Backend Caching:**
   All API requests are cached for 5 minutes to minimize external API calls and improve performance.

 - **Responsive Design:**
-  The UI is fully responsive and visually appealing on both desktop and mobile devices, with a modern navigation bar and mobile burger menu.
+  The UI is fully responsive and visually appealing on both desktop and mobile devices.
+On mobile, the favorite star icon is shown next to the flight number for better usability.

 ---